lhanappa/nipunbatra.github.io/teaching/os-fall-18/labs/26-Sep.md

 6. Use pthread mutex to write a fully correct working version of Question 3.
 Use `objtool` to disassemble the code and find out more.

 7. Questions 1-5 from the textbook Chapter 27 (Threads API).

+**Bonus** Study multi-processing and multi-threading in Python.
+Use `pool` to parallelize image processing on a large batch of images.
+Do some simple operation like batch convert from colour to grayscale.